timkaechele/herb/docs/docs/about.md

 ## Project Contributors

-Herb wouldn't we possible without all it's contributors.
+Herb wouldn't be possible without all it's contributors.
 Thank you to all the amazing people who have directly contributed to the project:

 <GitHubContributors owner="marcoroth" repo="herb" :limit="30" />